w3c/wai-easy-checks/index.md

 {% include excol.html type="middle" %}
   <ul>
     <li><a href="https://www.w3.org/2008/06/video-notes">W3C Multimedia Accessibility FAQ</a></li>
-    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/captions-prerecorded" >Captions</a> - Understanding Success Criterion 1.2.2 for WCAG 2.1 (Level A)</li>
+    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/captions-prerecorded" >Captions</a> - Understanding Success Criterion 1.2.2 for WCAG (Level A)</li>
-    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/audio-description-or-media-alternative-prerecorded" >Audio Description or Media Alternative</a> - Understanding Success Criterion 1.2.3 for WCAG 2.1 (Level A)</li>
+    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/audio-description-or-media-alternative-prerecorded" >Audio Description or Media Alternative</a> - Understanding Success Criterion 1.2.3 for WCAG (Level A)</li>
-    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/audio-control">Audio Control</a> - Understanding Success Criterion 1.4.2 for WCAG 2.1 (Level A)</li>
+    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/audio-control">Audio Control</a> - Understanding Success Criterion 1.4.2 for WCAG (Level A)</li>
-    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/media-alternative-prerecorded">Media Alternative</a> - Understanding Success Criterion 1.2.8 for WCAG 2.1 (Level AAA)</li>
+    <li><a href="https://www.w3.org/WAI/WCAG21/Understanding/media-alternative-prerecorded">Media Alternative</a> - Understanding Success Criterion 1.2.8 for WCAG (Level AAA)</li>
   </ul>
 {% include excol.html type="end" %}

 <a id="plain"></a>
 <!-- anchor for historical purposes - so old links work -->
 <h2 id="structure">Basic structure check</h2>
-<p><em>While the other checks on this page focus on specific success criteria in WCAG 2.0, this check is more broad.
+<p><em>While the other checks on this page focus on specific success criteria in WCAG, this check is more broad.
 It helps you understand how some people &quot;see&quot; the web page differently.
 For this basic structure check, you look at the web page without images, styles, and layout.</em></p>
 <p>Web pages are often designed with multiple columns, sections, colors, and other visual  aspects that help organize information for people who see the page in its default display.
 However, some people do not see the page this way.
 People who are blind listen to the page with a screen reader or read it from a Braille display.
 Some people  with low vision and others change the way the page is displayed so they can read it; for example, change from multiple columns to one column, change the text size, and more.</p>
 <p>An important issue is how the web page works when it is &quot;linearized&quot; into one column and the presentation is changed, as shown in the images below.</p>
 {% include excol.html type="start" id="" %}